hisashin/qNinja/doc/setup_component.md

 ## How to deploy Ninja qPCR with Greengrass

 Everything is done automatically with GitHub Action.
-This is tutorial for manual deploy.
+This is what they do when recipe is pushed to production branch.

 [Upload components to deploy to your core devices](https://docs.aws.amazon.com/greengrass/v2/developerguide/upload-components.html)
 [AWS IoT Greengrass component recipe reference](https://docs.aws.amazon.com/greengrass/v2/developerguide/component-recipe-reference.html#component-recipe-artifacts-decompressed-path)